Cahllagerfeld/notes/obsidian/Areas/Cloudinary.md

 ---
 title: Cloudinary
-tags: [service, multimedia, images]
+tags: [images, tools]
 created: 24-05-2022
 ---
-Cloudinary is a Service for image optimizataion.
+Cloudinary is a Service for image optimization.

 ## References
 [[Cloudinary-Svelte-Society-Stream]]